 Three steps are necessary for the right to water to be implemented locally:

-Key contributions of AquaFed to the development and clarification of the Human Rights to Water and Sanitation include.
+Key contributions from recent years (a full list is available at the bottom of the page) of AquaFed to the development and clarification of the Human Rights to Water and Sanitation include:

 In 2016: Joint contribution to the Special Rapporteur’s enquiry on gender equality with the Women for Water Partnership (pdf)